-The Idaho Court system includes the Supreme Court, the Court of Appeals, District Courts and Magistrate Courts with a division for small claims.
+The state Court system includes the Idaho Supreme Court, the Court of Appeals, District Courts, and Magistrate Courts with a division for small claims.
 The state is divided into seven judicial districts covering four to ten counties each.
-The Supreme Court supervises all lower courts.
-In each region, an administrative judge is selected to perform specific duties including assigning cases and overseeing caseload and coordinating court activities and budget responsibilities.
+The Idaho Supreme Court supervises all lower courts.
+In each region, an administrative judge is selected to perform specific duties including assigning cases and overseeing caseload, court services, and coordinating court activities and budget responsibilities.

-The Supreme Court has five justices; the Court of Appeals has four judges; there are 39 Districts Court judges and 83 Magistrate Court judges.
-Idaho’s court system is unified with all lower courts reporting to the Supreme Court.
+The Supreme Court has five justices; the Court of Appeals has four judges; there are 39 District Court judges and 83 Magistrate Division judges.
+ID court system is unified with all lower courts reporting to the Supreme Court.
 The state also has special problem-solving courts to assist with things like DUIs, addiction and other repeat offender issues.
 These courts go beyond just punishment and provide support and guidance for treatment.

-On average, Idaho courts see about 350,00 cases.
+On average, ID courts see about 350,00 cases.
 Civil filings have been decreasing where criminal filings are increasing.
 In District Courts, the percentage of criminal offenses is 59% as compared with civil filings of 41%.
-For the Magistrate Courts half are for infractions, 21% are for civil actions, and 21% are for minor misdemeanors.
+For Magistrates half are for infractions, 21% are for civil actions, and 21% are for minor misdemeanors.

-Most court records in Idaho will be available to the general public according to the Freedom of Information Act.
-However, sealed, expunged and any records that are protected by the Idaho Court Administrative Rule 32 will not show up in public records.
-Idaho does have a portal where registered users can pay a fee to access court records.
+Most records in the state will be available to the general public according to the United States Freedom of Information Act.
+However, sealed, expunged and any records that are protected by the ID Court Administrative Rule 32 will not show up in public records.
+This state does have a portal where registered users can pay a fee to access records.
 For the most part, judges have the right to court order documents to be hidden from public view.
-Federal law also prohibits certain information from showing in court records.
-Things like social security numbers, minor’s names, dates of birth, home addresses and banking information must first be redacted before the files are made public.
+Federal law also prohibits certain information from showing in public records.
+Things like social security numbers, contact information, minor’s names, phone numbers, dates of birth, home addresses and banking information must first be redacted before the files are made public.

-Idaho has been slowly transitioning their paper system over to an electronic filing option.
+The state of Idaho has been slowly transitioning their paper system over to an electronic filing option.
 As of April 2018, most courthouses are online.
-Using their iCourt system, users can easily upload documents, evidence, briefs, motions, and objections and pay fees.
+Using their iCourt system (mycourts.idaho.gov), users can easily upload documents, evidence, briefs, motions, and objections and pay fees.
 Users must first be registered to use the system.
-Additionally, patrons can always visit the courthouses in person to manually file their paperwork.
-In cases such as small claims and family issues, Idaho has forms on their website people can download, fill out and then bring to the courthouse.
-Idaho does not have every form available on their website, and some must be requested in person.
+Additionally, patrons can always visit the court clerk in person to manually file their paperwork.
+In cases such as small claims and family issues, the Gem State has forms on their website people can download, fill out and then bring to the courthouse.
+They also have a list of FAQs to help users.
+This state does not have every form available on their website, and some must be requested in person.

-Use the Infotracer tool to search for Idaho court records within minutes!
-An Idaho state court records name search is the best way to find court cases all over Idaho, including Ada County, Canyon County, and Kootenai County.
-Per the Idaho Public Records Act Idaho Code §74-101 et seq., Infotracer’s massive database has access to civil court records, criminal court records, family court cases like marriages and divorces, bankruptcies, and more!
+Use the Infotracer tool to search for Idaho court information within minutes!
+An ID state name search is the best way to find cases all over the state, including Ada County, Twin Falls, Canyon County, Boise, and Kootenai County.
+Per the ID Public Records Act Idaho Code §74-101 et seq., Infotracer’s massive database has access to civil court information, criminal records, family court cases like marriages and divorces, retraining orders, domestic violence, child support, protection orders, name changes, bankruptcies, and more!

-Anyone can search for Idaho court records privately without providing any information and without any exclusive privilege.
-They don’t even need a good reason when performing an Idaho court records search.
-All Idaho court records are publicly available except those made confidential by law such as juvenile records.
+Anyone can search for state records privately without providing any information and without any exclusive privilege.
+They don’t even need a good reason when performing a court search.
+All state court documents are publicly available except those made confidential by law such as juvenile records.

-Want free instant access to Idaho court records?
-Use Infotracer to lookup court cases in Idaho, including those in district courts, magistrate courts and small claims in all seven judicial districts in the state.
+Want free instant access to ID court records?
+Use Infotracer to lookup cases in Idaho, including those in district, magistrate, and small claims courts in all seven judicial districts in the state.

 In 2012, the Idaho courts received 403,436 filings.
 In 2016, the number of filings decreased by 8.4% and counted 369,527 filings.